yext/chat-core/docs/chat-core.chatconfig.version.md

 ## Remarks

 May be a configuration label (string) or a configuration version (number).
-Default to 'STAGING'
+Default to 'STAGING' in Chat API

 ## Example